Three pillars support our mission at Emergency Reporting: Community, Data, and APIs (Application Program Interfaces computers talking to computers).

 The most important pillar is our Community each one of you that use our system every day.
 We may be a technology company, but we never forget that, during each shift, it’s people using our technology to help manage countless bytes of fire department data.
 This is a very big deal to us.

 A Community is only as good as, well, its communication.
 Effective communication is bi-directional: we need to be able to help you get the most out of the system and you need a platform to express your needs to us.
-The platform we provide every member of our Community is our User Voice site, often referred as our Feedback site.
+The platform we provide every member of our Community is our User Voice site, often referred to as our Feedback site.
 This is the place to access our Knowledge Base articles and to suggest Feature Requests.

 This is our way of fostering and maintaining a great Community.
 So, here are the top five tips to help you get the most out of our Community tool.